 Well, let's tell you a little more about this architectural jewel that presides over the city and, if you are going to visit it thoroughly, from Welcometoibiza.es we advise that you devote a few hours of your time.

-With the advent of western culture of the hand of Jaume I, in 1235, Felipe II ordered to be replaced by the current Renaissance fortress.
+With the advent of Western culture by the hand of Jaume I, in 1235, Philip II ordered to be replaced by the current Renaissance fortress.

 The Renaissance wall is bounded by seven bastions which, in the past, were used for different defense and surveillance and that, to this day, host all kinds of events and businesses that delight tourists as they walk through its narrow and beautiful streets.
 Stand in some of its romantic restaurants to enjoy a good lunch or dinner, as in Can d'en Parra, or stay in the historic center in the hotel La Ventana or apartments Navila.
 The sensation of awakening in such a place is unique.

 On the one hand we have the Sant Pere, also called bulwark of Es Portal Nou.
 It is one of the accesses to the enclosure.
 At the soldiers were placed to deal with the invaders.
 Its beauty is admirable and at the moment it has become a splendid park with a stage where some of the most important events are celebrated de la ciudad.

 But without a doubt, the most spectacular is the Portal de ses Taules.
 Another of the photos that will have to complete your album.
 Overlooking the picturesque neighborhood of the Marina, behind this portal you will find the courtyard of arms and an endless number of restaurants and shops where to make a stop before continuing with the road, which at times becomes more tortuous by the pavement of the ground and its slope.
 Hopefully you've left your heels at home.